 The name of this diagram itself describes the purpose of the diagram.
 It basically deals with the time of the events over its entire lifecycle.

 A timing diagram can therefore be defined as a special purpose interaction diagram made to focus on the events of an object in its life time.
 It is basically a mixture of state machine and interaction diagram.
 The timing diagram uses the following timelines −

 General value time line

-UML2.0 is an enhanced version where the new features are added to make it more usable and efficient.
-There are two major categories in UML2.0, One is UML super structure and another is UML infrastructure.
-Although the new diagrams are based on the old concepts but still they have additional features.
+UML 2.0 is an enhanced version where the new features are added to make it more usable and efficient.
+There are two major categories in UML 2.0, one is UML super structure and another is UML infrastructure.
+Although the new diagrams are based on the old concepts, they still have some additional features.

 UML 2.0 offers four interaction diagrams, the Sequence diagram, Communication diagram, Interaction Overview diagram, and an optional Timing diagram.
 All four diagrams utilize the frame notation to enclose an interaction.
-The use of frames supports the reuse of interactions as interaction occurrences
+The use of frames support the reuse of interactions as interaction occurrences.